mdevendr/aws-powertuning/README.md

-# Serverless Performance & Cost Optimization (Production-Ready Pattern)
+## Automated Lambda Power Tuning & Cost Optimization (Production-Ready Pattern)

-A **repeatable, automated, and governed** approach to tuning AWS Lambda memory for the **best performance at the lowest effective cost** — validated using real traffic workloads and operationalized through CI/CD.

-This pattern moves Lambda tuning from **guesswork** → **data-driven continuous optimization**.
+This repository implements a **repeatable, evidence-driven optimization workflow** for AWS Lambda workloads.
+It measures the performance and cost trade-offs of different memory configurations, validates real traffic behavior, and applies the optimal configuration automatically — with optional governance.

 ---

-##  What This Solves
+###  What This Delivers
+✔ Real power tuning via the AWS Lambda Power Tuning State Machine
+✔ Real API performance validation via Postman + Newman
+✔ Automated evidence report generation
+✔ Optional approval workflow for memory change
+✔ GitHub → AWS auth via **OIDC (no IAM keys stored)**
+✔ Reports stored in **Amazon S3** for retention + audit

+> This converts power tuning from a one-off experiment into a **scalable architecture practice**.
+> **More memory ≠ more cost**
+> More memory → More CPU → Faster execution → Often **equal or lower cost**

 Most teams configure Lambda memory **once** and never revisit it.
 But **workloads change**, traffic profiles change, and performance/cost curves shift.

-> **More memory ≠ more cost**
-> More memory → More CPU → Faster execution → Often **equal or lower cost**

 This repository provides a **repeatable method** to: